Faiyaz Khan: Death and legacy

 Ustad Faiyaz Khan died of tuberculosis on 5 November 1950 at Baroda, Gujarat in India.
 Faiyaz Khan's tomb, situated in Vadodara, Gujarat was attacked during the 2002 Gujarat riots.
 Extensive damage was inflicted on the structure.

 Some of Faiyaz Khan's best-known students were Dipali Nag, K. L. Saigal Dilip Chand Bedi, Sohan Singh, Asad Ali Khan (later migrated to Pakistan), Dhruvatara Joshi, Shrikrishna Ratanjankar and Jnanendra Prasad Goswamy, apart from in-house disciples such as Khadim Hussain Khan, Vilayat Hussain Khan, Latafat Hussain Khan, Ata Hussain Khan and Sharafat Hussain Khan.
 Faiyaz Khan himself was an admirer of Abdul Karim Khan of Kirana gharana.
 S. N. Ratanjankar was perhaps the last of his pupils who excelled both as a teacher and as a performer.
-He blended the styles of his many gurus giving the Agra gayaki a new direction.
-He set many new trends in classical music.